okstate-library/docs/carpentries/registration_forms.md

 1. Click *Add New Event*.
 1. Select *Carpentries Workshops*.
 1. Click *Continue*.
-1. Select the correct starting date.
+1. Select the correct starting date and times.
 1. Check *This Event Repeats* and add dates as appropriate.
 1. There are two descriptions in *Event Description*: one for Data Carpentry workshops and one for Software Carpentry workshops.
 Delete the appropriate *Event Description*.
 1. Select *Carpentries @ Oklahoma State University by Kay Bjornen* as the *Related LibGuide*.